© 2024 M&T Bank and its affiliates and subsidiaries. All rights reserved.

 Refinance or consolidate floating rate debt for fixed rate:

-Interest costs tied to floating indexes have recently (as of June 2023) risen faster than long-term rates so there may also be an opportunity to refinance your floating rate debt into longer-term fixed rate debt to lock in lower interest rates.
-The current Prime Rate as of May 4, 2023 is 8.25%**, floating, versus longer-term fixed mortgage rates that are still below this level.
+Interest costs tied to floating indexes have recently risen faster than long-term rates so there may also be an opportunity to refinance your floating rate debt into longer-term fixed rate debt to lock in lower interest rates.
+The current Prime Rate as of July 16, 2024 is 8.50%,** floating, versus longer-term fixed mortgage rates that are still below this level.
 Refinancing a HELOC or other floating rate debt into a first or second mortgage may lower your interest rate.
 Refinancing debt can involve closing costs and as well as changes to your monthly payment obligations when trading interest-only repayment on a line of credit for a fixed monthly principal and interest repayment schedule with most mortgages.
 These factors, as well as how long you plan to own the home, should be weighed against potential interest savings.

 Pay off debt versus investing: